Interest-Free COVID-19 Loans for Small Businesses – Deadline Extended to June 30

-The “Canada Emergency Business Account” provides interest-free loans of up to $40,000 to qualifying small businesses, with up to $10,000 eligible for complete forgiveness.
-Businesses should contact their financial institution to apply for these loans as applications have been extended to October 31, 2020.
+Following a recent expansion, the “Canada Emergency Business Account” now provides interest-free loans of up to $60,000 to qualifying small businesses, with up to $20,000 eligible for complete forgiveness.
+Businesses should contact their financial institution to apply for these loans as applications have been extended to June 30, 2021.

 - Organizations much be a Canadian business in operation as of March 1, 2020.